19hours/sg-statutes/Acts/Parks and Trees Act.md

 (a) the building plans of which require the approval of the Commissioner of Building Control under the Building Control Act (Cap.
 29); and

-(b) in respect of which planning permission is granted on or after the appointed day.
+(b) in respect of which planning permission is granted on or after 1st August 2005.

 ### Planting areas